zulip/zulip/README.md

 ## Ways to contribute

 Zulip welcomes all forms of contributions!
-The page documents the Zulip development process.
+This page documents the Zulip development process.

 * **Pull requests**.
 Before a pull request can be merged, you need to sign the [Dropbox Contributor License Agreement][cla].
 Also, please skim our [commit message style guidelines][doc-commit-style].
+We encourage early pull requests for work in progress.
+Prefix the title of your pull request with `[WIP]` and reference it when asking for community feedback.
+When you are ready for final review, remove the `[WIP]`.

 * **Testing**.
 The Zulip automated tests all run automatically when you submit a pull request, but you can also run them all in your